Daryl Roth

-Daryl Roth (born December 21, 1944) is a Tony Award-winning theatre producer who has produced over 90 productions on and off Broadway.
+Daryl Roth (born December 21, 1944) is an American theatre producer who has produced over 90 productions on and off Broadway.
 Most often serving as a co-producer or investor, Roth has also been a lead producer of Broadway shows such as Kinky Boots, Indecent, Sylvia, It Shoulda Been You, and The Normal Heart.

 Roth frequently cites that she holds "the singular distinction of producing seven Pulitzer Prize-winning plays."
 She was a lead producer of Nilo Cruz's Anna in the Tropics, Margaret Edson's Wit, Paula Vogel's How I Learned to Drive, and Edward Albee's Three Tall Women.
 Roth was co-producer of Bruce Norris' Clybourne Park, Tracy Letts' August: Osage County, and David Auburn's Proof.

 Personal life

 Roth was born Daryl Atkins to a Jewish family; her father was a car dealer, and her mother was a homemaker.
 She was raised in Wayne, New Jersey.

-Roth is married to Steven Roth, the billionaire real estate investor; Mr. Roth is a business partner and close confidant of former President Donald Trump.
+Roth is married to Steven Roth, the billionaire real estate investor; Mr. Roth is a business partner and close confidant of President Donald Trump.
 According to the New York Times, Ms. Roth "attended the Trump inauguration with her husband and has avoided publicly taking sides on the administration."
 In March 2019, President Trump appointed Ms. Roth to the board of trustees of the John F. Kennedy Center for the Performing Arts.

-Daryl and Steven Roth have two children, including Jordan Roth, president of Jujamcyn Theaters.
+Daryl and Steven Roth have two children, including Jordan Roth, former president of Jujamcyn Theaters.